 Apart from the abundance of beautiful beaches on Hawaii, there is a lot of culture to explore as well.
 Why not visit one of the museums on native Hawaiian culture or go to the zoo to see some of the rare native animals of Hawaii?
 Waikiki offers some great shopping as well –you will find stores with major international brands such as Louis Vuitton, Chanel and Gucci.
 You can also make a visit to a pineapple or coffee plantation.
 Did you know that Hawaii is the only US state that grows coffee?

-5 things to do for free
+5 things to do for free in Hawaii

 - Hike up the Diamond Head volcano.
 This national natural monument is located just outside Waikiki.
 The walk is short but steep.
 Once you made it to the top, you will be rewarded by panoramic views of the city and the Pacific Ocean.